Steelhead Run Ohio: Guide Tips For Timing The Runs

 The increased flows in the river will make it further out into the lake which attracts runs of steelhead back into the river.

-A small rain might bring in a small run of steelhead whereas a large rain could bring in thousands of steelhead.
+A small rain might bring in a small run of steelhead but a large rain could bring in thousands of steelhead.

 The reason for this is also that an increased water level and less clear water gives steelhead a sense of security and allows them to move and navigate the rivers easily.